 In addition to this “over cleansing” phenomenon is the lack of childhood exposure to infectious agents and microorganisms that also decreases an individuals susceptibility to disease.
 Cellular memory is not acquired and as a result many children have poor adaptive and innate immune systems because the over protective parent not only washes them too frequently, but does not allow them contact with the outside world and all the dirt and bacteria that go along with it.

-To take you back to the beginning; one must first remember
+take you back to the beginning; one must first remember the amount

 On the facial skin scales are bacteria such as Staphylococcus, Corneo-bacterium and Propionibacterium.
 These bacteria adhere to the skin scales and stay attached, even after shedding.